lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

     1. `Adafruit CP2102N Friend - USB to Serial Converter <https://www.adafruit.com/product/5335>`_
     2. `Raspberry Pi Debug Probe Kit for Pico and RP2040 <https://www.adafruit.com/product/5699>`_

-To access a BeagleV Ahead serial debug console you can connected a USB to UART to your board as shown below:
+To access a BeagleV-Ahead serial debug console you can connected a USB to UART to your board as shown below:

 .. figure:: images/debug/BeagleV-Ahead-UART-Debug.*
     :align: center
-    :alt: BeagleV Ahead UART debug port connection
+    :alt: BeagleV-Ahead UART debug port connection

-    BeagleV Ahead UART debug port connection
+    BeagleV-Ahead UART debug port connection

-To see the board boot log and access your BeagleV Ahead's console you can use application like ``tio`` to access the console.
+To see the board boot log and access your BeagleV-Ahead's console you can use application like ``tio`` to access the console.
 If you are using Linux your USB to UART converter may appear as ``/dev/ttyUSB``.
 It will be different for Mac and Windows operating systems.
 To find serial port for your system you can check out `this guide <https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html>`_.